DCHS's I Served... program is a platform for Dutchess County veterans to share what they want us to know, in their own words.

 I am, was, and will remain ready to give my life for this county. ~ Greg Liu, Tivoli

 I am glad I am an American Citizen.
 It's a great country. ~ Victor Sepe, Millbrook.

 When we thank a veteran for their service, what might we be thanking them for?

 Above left: interviewees and their friends and families gathered July 28 to get a preview of the "I served..." pilot video at Milan Town Hall.
 Extraordinary thanks to the seven interviewees for their candor and participation.
 Above right: left to right, John Byron, Victor Sepe, Julia Liu, Greg Liu with Ken Mallen seated.
 Bob Couse absent from photo.
 We regret to announce that George Mackey passed away on July 20th.
 We are grateful not only for his service, but his story of service that he leaves us.
 "I served..." is an evolving program, please help spread the word to help us gain funding, and audiences for these lessons to be shared.
 Below: the seven men and women in our launch video.

 Spanish American War 1898 to 1899

 Below: Volunteers emerge and assemble as the war begins in 1861.
-Letters from Pvt.
-Evert Traver to his father.
-1982 DCHS Yearbook, overview of Civil War in Dutchess.
-2015 and 2016 DCHS Yearbooks dedicated to the topic.
+Below the image you'll find related DCHS Yearbook articles: Letters from Pvt.
+Evert Traver to his father, 1982 DCHS Yearbook.
+Overview of Civil War in Dutchess.County, 1983, 2015 and 2016 DCHS Yearbooks.